EMANG-KAUST/Automatic-epilepsy-spike-detection-/README.md

     - Utilities

 ### Our method
 Both pre-defined system parameters and automatic detection function and utilities are described.
-The first subsection is listed for research purposes with some system parameters shown in variable location and variable name for easier tunning process.
+The first subsection is listed for research purposes with some system parameters shown in variable location and variable name allowing easier tunning process.
 Then usages of automatic detection function and utilities are covered for implementations.
 #### Pre-defined system parameters
 Parameter Description | Variable Location    | Variable Name
 ----  | ----------------- | ----------